To follow along with the R-based demo in class, click here for the companion R-script.

 ## 22.00672

-Recall that when we are trying to compute the probability of getting any particular number out of a random number generator with known distribution, we can use the “dx” version of the probability distribution function in R (e.g., “dnorm()”, “dunif()”, “dpois()”):
+Recall that when we are trying to calculate the probability density of any particular number out of a known probability distribution in R, we can use the “dx” version of the probability distribution function (e.g., “dnorm()”, “dunif()”, “dpois()”):

 ## Visualize the likelihood of this single observation. ------------------------